 Nearly any kind of storm can cause the roads to become treacherous and slippery – or even to become impassible.
 Dangerous accidents become more likely when temperatures drop and roads ice over.
 When winds are high, and snow, ice, or rain is coming down, drivers may also be unable to see a safe distance ahead of them, making driving in slick conditions that much more dangerous.
 When drivers fail to accommodate for these adverse conditions by slowing down, they endanger everyone on the road.

 Even in the best conditions, speed kills.
 Drivers who speed increase the distance necessary for their cars to brake safely and decrease the amount of time they have to react safely to dangerous conditions.
-The (NHTSA) reports that in 2015, drivers who were speeding in the U.S. killed over 9,500 people.
+The National Highway and Traffic Safety Administration (NHTSA) reports that in 2015, drivers who were speeding in the U.S. killed over 9,500 people.
 Additionally, speed has played a significant role in about a third of traffic fatalities for more than 20 years.

 Weather Events and Roads